 Want more privacy?
 See 20 Ideas for Better Backyard Privacy.

-Explore yard sales and thrift shops and keep an open mind.
 Let one idea lead to another and when you find items you like, work with them!
 That’s a sure way to have garden art that is as unique as you are.
-And that’s how many of the ideas you’ll see here came to be.

 1Rustic Stars